lemontree0905/Udacity_Project_A-B-Testing/README.md

 # Measuring Variability
 For each metric selected as an evaluation metric, we estimate its standard deviation analytically.
+Given a sample size of 5000 cookies visiting the course overview page, the standard deviations are as follows:

 |Evaluation Metric| Standard Deviation
 | --- | --- |